Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

 \subsubsection{Deterministic ILP Model}

-We now describe the optimization model used to find the optimal policy $\tilde X^\omega_e$ given in \eqref{eq:determinisic}.
-The idea is that only the reward of route $0$ (which corresponds to $C(S_e, \mathcal{X}_e)$) is calculated with the detailed routing information (since the route is to be executed immediately in case at least one request is assigned to it), while the value and the duration of future routes are estimated through the batch approach (Section \ref{sec:Batch}).
-We define as $K = \{1, ..., \lvert K \rvert\}$ the set of future routes.
-The parameters considered are in the following: \begin{itemize} \item $\tau_{start}^0$ is a parameter indicating the starting time of the immediate route, thus its value is equal to $t_e$.
+We now describe the optimization model used to find the decision $\tilde X^\omega_e$ given in \eqref{eq:determinisic}.
+The idea is that only the reward of route $0$ (which corresponds to $C(S_e, \mathcal{X}_e)$) is calculated with the detailed routing information (since the route is to be executed immediately in the case at least one request is assigned to it), while the value and the duration of future routes are estimated through the batch approach (Section \ref{sec:Batch}).
+We define as $K = \{1, ..., \lvert K \rvert\}$ the set of indices for all the batches created where each batch is served by a future route.
+The parameters considered are the following: \begin{itemize} \item $\tau_{start}^0$, a parameter indicating the starting time of the immediate route, so its value equals $t_e$.

 \item $A^{known}$, it includes all arcs $(i, j)$ where $i, j \in N_e^{known}\cup \{0\}$ linking customers with known requests and depot. \end{itemize}